MeroVinggen/Godot-AndroidInternetConnectionStatePlugin/README.md

 ## Example

+> [!WARNING]
-> Note: don't forget to check "Requirements" & "Usage" sections.
+> Don't forget to check "Requirements" & "Usage" sections.

 - Install the plugin and leave "example" folder as selected
 - Set the "example/test.tscn" scene as main in your project
 - Install Android build templates
 - Export project for Android and run the app on your Android device or use remote deploy

+> [!TIP]
-> If you have already installed the plugin without the "example" folder, you can download it from the current repository and place it in your project, all other steps remain the same or remove the project folder from your project and install it again with checked example folder.
+> If you have already installed the plugin without the "example" folder, you can download it from the current repository and place it in your project, all other steps remain the same or remove the project folder from your project and install it again with checked example folder

 ## Warning

 The plugin itself cannot determine whether the user has **Internet access** or not!
-It can only check the connection status.
+It can only check the connection status

+> [!NOTE]
 > For example: if the user is connected to Wi-Fi but does not have actual Internet access, in this case the plugin will return the connection status as **true**.

 ## Extra

-You can find implementation assets of the plugin in the Android Studio Assets folder, feel free to explore.
+You can find implementation assets of the plugin in the "Android Studio Assets folder", feel free to explore